 If the institution changes or cancels a course in such a way that a student who has started the course is unable to continue, arrangements will be made in a timely manner to accommodate the needs of each student enrolled in the course.
-If alternative arrangements, determined by NPEC to be equitable to both the institution and the student, are not possible, a refund will be given for all money paid by the student for the course.
+If alternative arrangements, determined by Georgia Nonpublic Postsecondary Education Commission (GNPEC) and the Tennessee Higher Education Commission (THEC) to be equitable to both the institution and the student, are not possible, a refund will be given for all money paid by the student for the course.